As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 This Singapore 5 day itinerary is also suitable as a 4 day Singapore itinerary.
 It will help you plan a smooth and memorable holiday for you and your fellow travellers.
 It covers the following:

-Where to stay based on budget
+- Where to stay – best areas in Singapore on a budget

-Singapore things to do – 5 days in Singapore
+- Day 5 in Singapore

 How I plan affordable holidays?